HamzahFauzi/tacit-knowledge/Qudev/qopt/how-to.md

 ### Mini-Circuit RF Power Amplifier (Model ZHL-16W-43-S+)

+The Mini-Circuits ZHL-16W-43-S+ is a broadband, high-power RF amplifier that operates from 1.8 to 4.0 GHz with up to +42 dB gain and a maximum output power of +42 dBm (≈16 W).

 The amplifier is used to boost the RF power delivered to a microwave antenna/coil.
 The amplifier will run on voltages from +25V - + 30V and draw about 3A current (max.
-4.3A)!
+4.3A)!.
+Be careful not to exceed the rated input drive level of +5 dBm max.

+Connection Topology:

+Signal Generator  →  [INPUT SMA]  Amplifier  [OUTPUT SMA/N]  →  Microwave Antenna/Coil
+                           ↑
+                     +25V VDC Power Supply